GyuyeongKim/NetClone-public/README.md

   emits (whether it unrolls, register-allocates `i`, or fuses the comparison) directly changes cycles per iteration; switching gcc versions or `-O` flags is enough to invalidate the calibration.
-- **Speculative-execution mitigations and CPU governors.**  Recent kernels enable additional Spectre / MDS / RetBleed mitigations by default and ship a different default `cpufreq` governor (`schedutil` instead of `ondemand` on many distros).
-These settings change indirect-branch and frequency-scaling overhead in the busy-loop and explain most of the apparent "kernel dependence" — two of our test machines that happened to run different kernel versions produced 0.197 vs. 0.64 not because of the kernel as such, but because the combined effect of those defaults plus the CPU change moved cycles per iteration.
+- **Speculative-execution mitigations and CPU governors.**
+  Spectre / MDS / RetBleed mitigations and the active `cpufreq` governor (e.g. `schedutil` vs. `ondemand`) change indirect-branch and frequency-scaling overhead inside the busy-loop, so toggling any of those — for example through a system update or a sysctl change — can move cycles per iteration on the same hardware.

-In short: re-calibrate per machine (and after any kernel / compiler / mitigation change) using the snippet above, rather than copying the table verbatim.
+In short: re-calibrate per machine (and after any compiler or runtime-configuration change) using the snippet above, rather than copying our reference values verbatim.

 ### More robust alternatives (not used in this artifact)